cvet/fonline/README.md

 ## Features

 * Isometric graphics (Fallout 1/2/Tactics or Arcanum -like games)
-* Online mode with authoritative server
+* Multiplayer mode with authoritative server
 * Singleplayer mode *(work without distinguish between server and client sides)*
 * Supporting of hexagonal and square map tiling
 * Perendered sprites for environment but with possibility of using 3D models for characters
-* Engine core writtlen in C++17
+* Engine core written in C++17
 * Flexible scripting system with varies supporting languages:
   + Mono C# (modern and safe scripting)
   + Native C++ (for performance critical places)